palewire/first-news-app/docs/index.rst

             debug=True,
         )

-Pass the list to your template.
+Next pass the list to your template, ``index.html``, so you can use it there.

 .. code-block:: python
     :emphasize-lines: 12-14